What does having an Irish passport mean to me? It’s a question I pondered when I renewed my travel document a few years ago. And I’m still pondering.

 But most of all, we are a nation of “mé féiners”, translated as “I myself”, a phrase used to describe a self-centred attitude where one’s desires are prioritised over others’ needs.
 “Put an Irishman on the spit and you can always get another Irishman to turn him”, George Bernard Shaw once said.
 Jumping queues is a national past-time.
 If you don’t believe me, observe the queues for Ireland-bound flights at international airports.

-Perhaps my Irish passport is the gift which enables me to seek temporary refuge abroad from these traits so prevalent en masse at home.
+Perhaps my Irish passport is the gift that enables me to seek temporary refuge abroad from these traits so prevalent en masse at home, and is one of the core benefits of travelling if you’re Irish.
 I’m not alone in my views.
 Many a stand-up comedian from these shores has made a lucrative career critiquing the Irish.

 And in his inaugural speech in November 2011, Irish President Michael D. Higgins said we face challenges “in closing a chapter that has left us…wounded as a society” and in order “to close the chapter on that which has failed, that which was not the best version of ourselves as a people…will require a transition in our political thinking, in our view of the public world, in our institutions, and, most difficult of all, in our consciousness”.
 In order words, we need to take a long, hard look in the mirror.